mongodb/specifications/source/sessions/snapshot-sessions.rst

 Snapshot reads
     Reads with readconcern level ``snapshot`` that occur outside of transactions on both the primary and secondary nodes, including in sharded clusters.
+    Snapshots reads are majority committed reads.

 Snapshot timestamp
     Snapshot timestamp, representing timestamp of the first read (find/aggregate/distinct operation) in the session.
     The server creates a cursor in response to a snapshot find/aggregate command and reports ``atClusterTime`` field in the cursor response.
-For distinct command server adds ``atClusterTime`` field to the distinct response object. ``atClusterTime`` field represents the timestamp of the read and is guaranteed to be majority committed.
+For distinct command server adds ``atClusterTime`` field to the distinct response object.
+    ``atClusterTime`` field represents the timestamp of the read and is guaranteed to be majority committed.

 Specification
 =============